 Jefferson Bergey is professional musician in Oakland.
 He is a regular performer in San Francisco’s Bawdy Storytelling for which he writes custom songs for creator and host—and beloved Muni Diaries Live alum—Dixie De La Tour.
 He’s performed at Punchline SF for SF Sketchfest and even some unlikely venues, such as the JCC of San Francisco.
 His music is regularly featured on the award-winning Bawdy Storytelling Podcast and has appeared on Kevin Allison’s wildly popular RISK! podcast.

 Maureen Bogues is a writer, editor, speaker, dog nerd and Beethoven obsessive.
-She loves helping people find their creative voice, and writing plays.
-Her stories have been featured in Beyond Border Storytelling.
+She loves helping people find their creative voice and writing plays.
+Her stories have been featured in Beyond Borders Storytelling.

 Molly Martin is a longtime activist and Bernal Heights resident.
 She was an organizer of Occupy Bernal, which saved many homes in the neighborhood from foreclosure.
 Molly is also an activist for women in the trades, and is working on a book about the history of women construction workers in the Bay Area.